vaido-world/Gobo-Linux-Information/README.md

 ### Manually removing the lines.
 Open `/Data/Variable/lib/xml/catalog` File.
 Remove every single line that contains:
 * delegatePublic
 * delegateSystem
 * delegateURI
 Save the file.
-`Compile Docbook-xml-dtd`
+`Compile Docbook-xml-dtd` and let it autogenerate these fields with correct paths.